| 2001 |

 | 2010 |

-CHOP and AP-1 (c-Jun) cooperatively mediate PUMA induction during hepatocyte lipoapoptosis: CHOP physically interacts with phosphorylated c-Jun upon palmitate treatment, and the CHOP:p-c-Jun heteromeric complex binds to the AP-1 consensus sequence in the PUMA promoter.
-No functional CHOP binding sites were identified in the PUMA promoter directly. |
+CHOP and AP-1 (c-Jun) cooperatively mediate PUMA induction during hepatocyte lipoapoptosis via a CHOP:phospho-c-Jun heteromeric complex that binds the AP-1 consensus sequence within the PUMA promoter; no functional CHOP binding sites were found directly in the PUMA promoter. |

 American journal of physiology.
 Gastrointestinal and liver physiology |